 Start your pediatric nurse resume with a compelling summary to capture recruiters' interest, focusing on your pediatric nursing skills and experiences.
 Keep your summary short, around three sentences, to quickly showcase your qualifications in pediatric care and match job requirements with relevant terms and phrases.

-A summary is more impactful than an objective for pediatric nurses, providing a brief of your professional background and skills.
+A summary is more impactful than an objective statement for pediatric nurses, providing a brief of your professional background and skills.

 Check out our guide for creating an effective resume summary and make your life easier.